 Faye found great pleasure in helping those in need and did so often until she lost her sight.
 She adjusted to her new way of life as best she could.
 And being the proud and stubborn Dutch woman that she was, she fiercely fought the notion that she needed help herself, even as her health began to fail.
 Her ability to manage living alone while totally blind for many years was amazing to all who knew her.
 She was a very special lady and will be sorely missed by many.
 Her wishes, reiterated emphatically in her last hours, were that she wanted no funeral and only a private graveside ceremony.
 Those wishes will be granted.
 The ceremony will be held in March at Twelve Mile Grove Cemetery, Pecatonica, Illinois, where she will rest with many of her siblings and other family members.
 For additional information, please contact Marla at 917-405-6023 or email email@example.com.

-To send flowers to Faye's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Faye (Schuur) Ayres, please visit our floral store.